 Organ Renewal Project

-Leeds Town Hall organ has undergone a series of rebuilds and alterations, the last being in 1972, since when it has been a highly successful recital and orchestral instrument.
-But almost 50 years of constant use took a heavy toll leaving Leeds Town Hall organ under threat.
-Without urgent attention the city was at risk of losing a truly unique wonder of Victorian design and an important piece of our heritage in Leeds.
+Since its installation in the 19th century, Leeds Town Hall’s organ has undergone a series of rebuilds and alterations, most recently in 1972.
+Since then it has been a highly successful recital and orchestral instrument.
+The past 50 years of constant use have taken a heavy toll on the instrument.
+Without urgent attention the city was at risk of losing a truly unique wonder of Victorian design and an important piece of Leeds’ heritage.

 The organ renewal project has seen the instrument undergo extensive and far reaching work, the familiar casework and some of the pipes are being retained and repaired but all of the organ’s mechanism, console and about a third of its 6500 pipes are being made new.